slyval/guidelines/SAP Commerce/restful notes.md

  - where a resource has children,  extend the endpoint to show the relationship  e.g orders/1/entries or classes/1/students/20

  methods(actions)
- - these are the verbs that define the actions to be performed against an o
+ - these are the verbs that define the actions to be performed against an object
+ -